leoslamas/book-green-threads-explained/supporting-windows.md

 ### Conclusion

 So this is all we needed to do.
-As you see we don’t really do anything new here, the difficult part is figuring out how Windows works and what it expects, but now that we have done our job properly we should have a pretty complete context switch for all three platforms.
+As you see we don't really do anything new here, the difficult part is figuring out how Windows works and what it expects, but now that we have done our job properly we should have a pretty complete context switch for all three platforms.

 ### Final code

-I've collected all the code we need to compile differently for Windows at the bottom so you don’t have to read the first 200 lines of code since that is unchanged from what we in the previous chapters.
+I've collected all the code we need to compile differently for Windows at the bottom so you don't have to read the first 200 lines of code since that is unchanged from what we in the previous chapters.
 I hope you understand why I chose to dedicate a separate chapter for this.

 ```rust
 #![feature(asm)]